alekseybogomolov/android/faceblurx_privacy_policy.md

 Google User Messaging Platform (UMP): Used to request and manage user consent for data collection, as required by privacy regulations like GDPR.

+Firebase Analytics: Used to collect anonymous usage statistics (e.g., which features are used most) to help improve the App.
+This service does not collect personal information.

+Firebase Crashlytics: Used to automatically collect reports on app crashes and errors.
+This helps me identify and fix bugs to improve the App's stability.

 Google ML Kit: Used for the on-device face detection feature.
 This service processes photo data locally on your device and does not send your images to Google.

 Link to the privacy policy of third-party service providers used by the App: